Rofiat369/Scheduler/README.md

 # Interview Scheduler
-Interview Scheduler is a SPA (Single Page Application) for tracking students interviews built with the latest tools and techniques for optimized user experience.
+Interview Scheduler is a Single Page Application (SPA) for tracking students interviews built with React and optimized for user experience.
 The App utilizes React built-in and custom hooks which allows users to add, edit and delete appointments in real time.
 Data is persisted by the API server using a PostgreSQL database.
 The client application communicates with an API server over HTTP, using the JSON format.
 The project follows best practices of TDD (Test Driven Development), where individual Components are tested in isolation as well as End-to-End testing is performed.

 ## Features
 1) A user can see appointment days and specific day selected